-In fact, Singapore’s highest basket size amongst Southeast Asian nations bodes well for international e-commerce merchants looking to dip their toes into Southeast Asian e-commerce.
-Because of the developed infrastructures in place, online sellers can get a taste of how e-commerce is like in a developed market like Singapore.
+In fact, Singapore’s high average annual revenue1 per online shopper amongst Southeast Asian nations bodes well for international eCommerce merchants looking to dip their toes into Southeast Asian eCommerce.
+Because of the developed infrastructures in place, online sellers can get a taste of how eCommerce is like in a developed market like Singapore.

 Singaporeans are avid online shoppers, with nearly 3 in 4 of them having shopped online according to research by Hootsuite/We Are Social.
-Among them, 73% have bought from overseas online stores.
+Among them, 73% have bought from overseas online stores.1

-Additionally, she has found that online discounts tend to be more attractive than those in physical retail stores.
-For stores like Lazada, their flash sales can go up to 90%, as opposed to some stores that rely on gimmicks like offering discounts only on the second item bought.
-On top of that, Singapore’s high internet speeds mean that the ability to access multiple e-commerce storefronts to compare prices between them easier than ever.
+Additionally, she has found that online discounts tend to be more attractive5 than those in physical retail stores.
+For stores like Lazada, their flash sales can go up to 90%6, as opposed to some stores that rely on gimmicks like offering discounts only on the second item bought.7 On top of that, Singapore’s high internet speeds mean that the ability to access multiple eCommerce storefronts to compare prices between them easier than ever.

-With global e-commerce platforms widely available on Singaporean shores, sales periods known for their impressive discounts and promotions like Black Friday have also become commonplace for Singapore’s shoppers, where 82% of respondents knew about Black Friday, and 49% intended to participate in the sale in 2018.
-This has also affected brick and mortar stores such that shops that conduct Black Friday sales have done better than the month-long Great Singapore Sale.
+With global eCommerce platforms widely available on Singaporean shores, sales periods known for their impressive discounts and promotions like Black Friday have also become commonplace for Singapore’s shoppers, where 82% of respondents knew about Black Friday9, and 49% intended to participate in the sale in 2018.
+This has also affected brick and mortar stores3 such that shops that conduct Black Friday sales have done better than the month-long Great Singapore Sale.

-According to PayPal’s 2017 study, 73% of Singapore’s online buys are from cross-border e-commerce, with 14% of shoppers buying exclusively from foreign websites.
-Forrester Research places this number at 60%.
+According to PayPal’s 2017 study, 73% of Singapore’s online buys11 are from cross-border eCommerce, with 14% of shoppers buying exclusively from foreign websites.
+Forrester Research12 places this number at 60%.
 Their study also reveals that Singaporeans like to buy products from Malaysia (40%), South Korea (25%), and Japan (18%).

 On top of that, Meilian follows her friends’ social media profiles religiously.
 She’s usually the first to stay on top of reviews and knowing which online shops to support and avoid based on her friends’ status updates.

-In Hootsuite/We Are Social’s report in 2019, 79% of Singaporeans are active social media users.
-To add to that, Singaporean shoppers are the most vocal users amongst Southeast Asians when it comes to e-commerce shopping.
-They are most likely to complain if an e-commerce order goes wrong (34.7%) but they are also two times more likely than Indonesians to share their joy of e-commerce shopping if the delivery meets or exceeds their expectations.
+In Hootsuite/We Are Social’s report in 2019, 79% of Singaporeans are active social media users.15 To add to that, Singaporean shoppers are the most vocal users amongst Southeast Asians16 when it comes to eCommerce shopping.
+They are most likely to complain if an eCommerce order goes wrong (34.7%) but they are also two times more likely than Indonesians to share their joy of eCommerce shopping if the delivery meets or exceeds their expectations.

-Because of this, Meilian tends to stay away from e-commerce stores that have bad reviews from frustrated customers, while going for those that her friends recommend highly.
-This forms part of their tendency to be meticulous about online listings, where 48% of Singaporeans would compare listings before making their online purchase, and 57% of respondents in PwC’s survey rely on reviews via social media in order to determine the authenticity of the product.
+Because of this, Meilian tends to stay away from eCommerce stores that have bad reviews from frustrated customers, while going for those that her friends recommend highly.
+This forms part of their tendency to be meticulous about online listings, where 48% of Singaporeans would compare listings13 before making their online purchase, and 57% of respondents in PwC’s survey rely on reviews18 via social media in order to determine the authenticity of the product.

 With developed infrastructures in place like high internet speeds and the prevalence of cashless payment methods, Singaporeans tend to take their comforts for granted.
 Because of that, they would have high expectations when it comes to the online shopping experience.

-This goes in line with findings that state 52% of Singapore’s online shoppers want the ability to select a delivery location that is convenient for them.
-Among other things, around 63% of Singaporeans will also review a merchant’s return policy before checking out their carts online.
+This goes in line with findings that state 52% of Singapore’s online shoppers want the ability to select a delivery location19 that is convenient for them.
+Among other things, around 63% of Singaporeans will also review a merchant’s return policy19 before checking out their carts online.
 This corroborates with our previous statement that shoppers like Meilian are meticulous about which online storefront they are shopping from.

 To win over your Singaporean customers, it helps to address negative feedback in a prompt and personable way, while providing various payment options.
 On top of that, you should have an online storefront that can save multiple delivery addresses and have a robust return policy to optimise the online shopping experience for them.

 There are conflicting sources on whether Singaporeans prefer to shop online via desktop or on mobile.
-In a 2018 survey by Picodi, they have found that Singaporeans preferred online shopping on desktops (62%) compared to their smartphones (35%).
-But the 2017 study by iPrice revealed that 60% preferred shopping on smartphones whereas 34% preferred shopping on desktops.
+In a 2018 survey by Picodi2, they have found that Singaporeans preferred online shopping on desktops (62%) compared to their smartphones (35%).
+But the 2017 study by iPrice21 revealed that 60% preferred shopping on smartphones whereas 34% preferred shopping on desktops.

-Locally, Singapore is a hot bed for e-commerce startups, and the largest ones consistently find themselves at the top spots by the number of average monthly visits they get.
-Qoo10 has consistently topped the charts in Singapore e-commerce, with 7.9 million monthly web visits in Q1 2019.
-This is closely followed by Lazada with 7.4 million monthly visits, and Shopee at 2.5 million monthly visits.
+Locally, Singapore is a hotbed for e-commerce startups, and the largest ones consistently find themselves at the top spots22 by the number of average monthly visits they get.
+Prior to Q1 2019, Qoo10 has consistently topped the charts in Singapore e-commerce, with 7.9 million monthly web visits at its peak in Q1 2019.
+This number has since reduced to 6.9 million monthly visits in Q3 2019.
+Lazada toppled Qoo10 in Q3 2019 with 7.8 million monthly visits, and Shopee is slowly catching up at 4.1 million monthly visits, compared to 2.5 million visits in Q1 2019.

 On top of this, Brand.coms also do well with Singaporeans, with notable ones including HipVan, a Brand.com furniture store with 266 thousand views per month on Q1 2019, and MDS Collections, a Brand.com fashion store with a subscription service with 114 thousand views per month.

-Additionally, international shops like eBay and Alibaba’s various storefronts like AliExpress and Taobao are also popular amongst Singaporean shoppers.
-Ebay enjoyed 1.1 million monthly visits on average in Q1 2019, while Taobao’s 11.11 sales raked in SGD 30 billion in 2017, showing evidence that the Alibaba-owned site is popular amongst Singaporeans too.
+Additionally, international shops like eBay and Alibaba’s various storefronts like AliExpress and Taobao are also popular amongst Singaporean shoppers. eBay enjoyed 823 thousand monthly visits on average in Q3 2019, while Taobao’s 11.11 sales raked in SGD 30 billion in 201723, showing evidence that the Alibaba-owned site is popular amongst Singaporeans too.

 If you want to enter Singapore’s e-commerce market, you might want to consider which types of online platforms you would want to use to attract Singaporean consumers.
 Listing on online marketplace platforms like Qoo10 and Shopee means that you can participate in the platform’s discount campaigns and win customers over in the short term.
 However, if you’re in a more specific product vertical, such as fashion for example, then selling on platforms like Zalora and Zilingo can help attract the right type of audience.